JOB FOR

 Project Characteristics:

-Ensolum personnel installed a trailer mounted, solar powered soil vapor extraction (SVE) system to remove petroleum hydrocarbon impacts at depths ranging from 15 ft to 60 ft below ground surface.
-Ensolum personnel will continue to oversee operations and maintenance to ensure optimal performance and compliance with conditions of approval by the New Mexico Oil Conservation Division (NMOCD).
-Ensolum technicians will collect air samples to monitor results and calculate the volume of petroleum hydrocarbons removed via air emissions.
-Ensolum will also oversee the reporting to NMOCD throughout the lifecycle of the project.
-The system is anticipated to be in operation for the next 1 to 2 years.
-The SVE system was designed to maximize available runtime by initiating the SVE pump as soon as there is sunlight using a variable speed motor controller.
-System operation data and any alarms are available to view anytime via cellular telemetry.
-The system is expected to be moved to other viable SVE sites once cleanup goals are achieved, as the solar panels have a 25-year warranty.
-As the system is powered by sunlight and mounted on a trailer, the SVE system provides remediation flexibility to remote sites without electrical power.
-The minimal amount of required maintenance and telemetry allow for reduced site visits and a lower overall operational cost.
+The system is anticipated to operate for the next 1 to 2 years.
+Ensolum designed the SVE system to maximize available runtime by initiating the SVE pump as soon as there is sunlight using a variable speed motor controller.
+Furthermore, system operation data and any alarms are available to view anytime via cellular telemetry.
+The system is also expected to relocate to other viable SVE sites once cleanup goals are achieved, as the solar panels have a 25-year warranty.
+Powered by sunlight and mounted on a trailer, the SVE system provides remediation flexibility to remote sites without electrical power.
+Ultimately, the minimal amount of required maintenance and telemetry allow for reduced site visits and a lower overall operational cost.

 Photo 1: Solar Powered SVE system mounted on a trailer